A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Convergence Analysis

-Note that the convergence of the second algorithm \eqref{eq:alg_alt} requires no strong convexity for the sub-objective function $F(p)$.
-Moreover, the assumption for $G(q)$ is more relaxed than that of the algorithm \eqref{eq:main_gen_alg}, hence applies to wider class of functions.
-However, in practice, there are more variables to optimize than the first algorithm \eqref{eq:main_gen_alg} if the two algorithms are applied to same problem, such as IB.
+Note that the convergence of \textit{Solver \Romannum{2}} requires no strong convexity for the sub-objective function $F(p)$.
+Moreover, the assumption for $G(q)$ is more relaxed than that of \textit{Solver \Romannum{1}}, and hence the results apply to wider class of functions.

 Another major difference between Assumption \ref{assump:main_alg} and \ref{assump:alt_alg} lies in the linear constraints.
 In Assumption \ref{assump:main_alg}, $A$ is positive definite while $B$ is positive definite in Assumption \ref{assump:alt_alg}.
 In the Markovian information theoretic optimization problem we considered \eqref{eq:prob_form_gg_lag}, the linear constraints $Ap-Bq$ are in essence the marginal/Markov relations of (conditional) probabilities.
 Therefore, only one of the two matrices $A,B$ is identity, while the other will be singular.
 Then for problems such as PF, whose convex sub-objective function is not strongly convex, with $A$ being positive definite instead of $B$, neither the assumptions mentioned above hold.
 Inspired by \cite{wang_yin_zeng_2019}, when $F$ and $G$ are further assumed to be Lipschitz continuous, we can relax Assumption \ref{assump:main_alg} but keep $A$ to be positive definite as in Assumption \ref{assump:alt_alg}.